CGAL/cgal-web/_posts/2018-09-10-Periodic_Mesh_Generation.md

 <br>
 <p>The package Periodic_3_mesh_3 is already integrated in CGAL's master branch
-on the <a href="https://github.com/CGAL/cgal/">CGAL GitHub repository</a>, and will be available officially in the upcoming release, CGAL 4.13, scheduled for September 2018.</p>
+on the <a href="https://github.com/CGAL/cgal/">CGAL GitHub repository</a>, and will be officially released in the upcoming version of CGAL, CGAL 4.13, scheduled for September 2018.</p>

 <i class="glyphicon glyphicon-book"></i>
 <a href="https://doc.cgal.org/4.13/Periodic_3_mesh_3/index.html#Chapter_3D_Periodic_Mesh_Generation">Documentation of the package Periodic_3_mesh_3</a>